Just in case you’re curious, here’s a description of the various hardware and software I use to work and play.

 Both desktops are connected to a very nice 55" Alienware OLED 120Hz 4K gaming monitor.
 I switch devices using the remote control that came with the monitor.

 Audio goes to a pair of Audioengine 2 wired speakers with an Audioengine S8 subwoofer beneath the desk.
-I use (and love) a Keychron Q1 Pro keyboard with a Logitech MX Anywhere mouse.
-Both are capable of controlling multiple machines via Bluetooth.
+I use (and love) a Wooting 80HE keyboard with Hall Effect switches and a Logitech MX Anywhere mouse.
+The mouse is capable of controlling multiple machines via Bluetooth.

 My extremely messy personal desk